11

 students see the bigger picture, which is critical for answering advanced

-questions in JEE and NEET. - Evaluate Solutions: In exams, students may be asked to evaluate
+4. Evaluate Solutions: In exams, students may be asked to evaluate

 multiple solutions to a problem.
 For instance, in Physics, evaluating